Kalpana (1948 film): Notable dancers

+Comments

 Well known Tamil actress and dancer, Lakshmikantham, credited in the film as "Lakshmi Kanta" plays Kamini.
-16-year-old actress Padmini and along with her sister Lalitha, makes their debut into Hindi films.
+16-year-old actress Padmini and along with her sister Lalitha.
 Tamil dancer and actress Yoga of the Yoga-Mangalam sisters makes an appearance as a dancer credited as "Yogam".
 Small role actress P. K. Saraswathi credited as "Saraswathi" also appears as a dancer.
 Gopal Rao, who played a small role in Thyaga Bhoomi (1939 film), also plays a small role.
 Finally, Usha Kiran made her debut into films in this movie, credited as "Usha".

+Satyajit Ray was said to have watched this film 16 times.

 Restoration

 In 2009, the film process of digital restoration was taken up by NFAI in collaboration with France-based Thomson Foundation.
 In 2010, it was being restored by the World Cinema Foundation (director Martin Scorsese is a founding member).
+The restored film was released in home video format by the Criterion Collection.